Sanglorian/orcus/Orcus Rulebook - current.md

 ### Expanding extended challenges

-Some special rules may apply to a particular challenge, e.g.:
+Some special rules may apply to a particular challenge, for example:

 * on a failed challenge, each PC loses a recovery
 * certain skills can only be attempted once or twice